Contents

 If you’re planning a safari trip to East Africa, you may be wondering about the safety of encountering snakes during your adventure.

-it’s important to remember that these areas are also home to a variety of wildlife, including snakes.
+It’s important to remember that these areas are also home to a variety of wildlife, including snakes.

 The river is a popular destination for visitors on safari, who often gather to witness the dramatic river crossings of wildebeest and other animals.